HIGHLIGHTS

 - Both phones feature a 50MP main camera and a 5MP rear camera.

-Ai+ is the new kid on the block in the smartphone world.
-The company made its debut in mid-2025 with the launch of its first two models, the Ai+ Pulse and Ai+ Nova, in its home country, India.
+Ai+ made its debut in mid-2025 with its first two models — the Ai+ Pulse and Ai+ Nova, in its home market of India.
+A few months later, the brand entered Nepal and quickly turned heads with its affordable pricing.

 What is the Price of the Ai+ Pulse and Nova 5G in Nepal?